 Supplements which treat insomnia thereby can also have a positive effect on individuals suffering from related mental health issues.

-10Valerian root may reduce the symptoms of premenstrual syndrome (PMS).
+10Valerian root is a sleep aid that may reduce the symptoms of premenstrual syndrome (PMS).
 According to one study of 100 women in Tel Aviv, valerian root caused a significant difference in symptoms of PMS such as dizziness and pain (27).

 The authors concluded that it might help reduce the adverse physical, emotional and behavioral symptoms of PMS.
 More research is needed to completely establish valerian root as a standard PMS treatment, however.

 11Sleep aids could result in a stronger immune system.
 Sleep is one of the most critical and important functions within the human body.
 While getting a restful sleep has many obvious health benefits, it could also be useful in enhancing the body’s immune system.
 As a result, sleep aids that help to regulate and induce sleep consequently promote stronger immune systems in those that choose this supplementation option.